-Comments Received in Objection: Administration Comment: Concerns that the proposed use is incompatible with the existing businesses in the area.
-Concerns that there are no other backpacker hostels in the immediate vicinity and that the proposed use represents a new use for the property.
-Concerns that the proposed use will result in increased foot and vehicle traffic and will impact on surrounding residents' amenity.
-Concerns regarding parking and access issues relating to the proposed use will impact privacy and amenity.
-Administration Comment: The proposed Residential land use is a permitted use within the Mixed Use zone.
+Comments Received in Objection: Administration Comment: Comments Received in Objection: Land Use & Short Term Accommodation Concerns that the proposed use is incompatibusinesses in the area.
+Concerns that there are no other backpacker vicinity and that the proposed use represents property.
+Concerns that the proposed use will result in traffic and will impact on surrounding residen Concerns regarding parking and access issuuse will impact privacy and amenity. hostels in the immediate a new use for the increased foot and vehicle ts' amenity.
+The proposed Residential land use is a permitted use within the Mixed Use zone.
 The subject site is well located to provide this use type while minimising the impact on the surrounding locality.
 This is because the subject site is primarily surrounded by commercial land uses, noting the presence of residential dwellings on the adjoining property at Nos.
 380-388 Newcastle Street, West Perth.
 These dwellings are orientated away from the subject site with their primary outdoor living areas and major opening located facing Newcastle Street, providing an appropriate buffer from the proposed use on the subject site.
 The subject site previously operated as a commercial land use with the current, proposed, use of an intensity that can be reasonably expected to be in this location and would not result in adverse amenity impacts on adjoining properties due to the building design and management measures proposed.
 The Management Plan and Code of Conduct submitted by the applicant demonstrate that the proposed use is capable of operating in manner that would protect the amenity of the area, including the adjoining properties.
 A condition of approval is included in the officer recommendation for the development to operate in accordance with these documents.
-The land use would be also be specifically consistent with the proposed operator's current venue, located nearby at No. 342 Newcastle Street, Perth which has Car Parking Concerns regarding the impact of the proposed land use on adjoining businesses in relation to car parking availability. operated for a number of years.
+Car Parking Concerns regarding the impact of the propos businesses in relation to car parking availabil The land use would be also be specifically consistent with the proposed operator's current venue, located nearby at No. 342 Newcastle Street, Perth which has operated for a number of years.
 Due to the nature of the use, it is expected that guests of the development would be unlikely to have private vehicles.
 This would reduce the car parking demand for the development.
 As a result, the development is not expected to generate demand for vehicle parking that would have an unreasonable impact the available public car parking in the surrounding area.
 The applicant has submitted a Parking Management Plan which provides management measures that are realistic and would be adequate to manage the anticipated parking demands generated by the proposal.
 A condition of approval is included in the officer recommendation for the development to operate in accordance with this Parking Management Plan.